 - Third conviction (felony): maximum prison sentence of five years, and maximum fine of $5,000

 Any subsequent prostitution charge for those with more than three convictions will also be a felony charge.
 Those facing a second or third prostitution charge may be in particular need of help from a qualified Wellington prostitution defense lawyer who could defend them against such charges, and who could work hard to help them avoid a conviction when possible.

-Defenses Against Prostitution Charges
+What are the Defenses Against Prostitution Charges?